15 Moments That Changed Women’s History Forever

 1895: South Australia gives women the right to vote

 Who knew that this Down Under nation was ahead of the times in allowing women to cast their ballots in national elections?
 The South Australian Parliament passed a constitutional amendment granting women the right to vote in December of 1894, which meant women could vote in the following year’s elections.
 The battle was hard-won.
 Women had reportedly fought for a decade to make this historical event happen.
 According to The National Museum of Australia, South Australia became the first electorate in the world to grant equal political rights to men and women.
-Don’t miss these 20 quotes from impressive women in history.
+Learn about more countries where women could vote before the United States.

 1920: The United States ratifies 19th Amendment, giving women the right to vote

-It’s hard to believe that only 98 years ago, women were first permitted to vote in the United States.
+It’s hard to believe that only 100 years ago, women were first permitted to vote in the United States.
 That’s what happened on August 18, 1920, when the 19th Amendment to the Constitution was ratified, thanks to the tireless efforts of Elizabeth Cady Stanton, Susan B. Anthony, and Lucretia Mott.
 Organizing for women’s suffrage dated back to 1848, at the historic Seneca Falls Convention in Seneca Falls, New York, the first women’s rights conference in the United States.
-Here are more trailblazing women who made history.
+Did you know that in the United States, there were 20 states where women could vote before the 19th Amendment?

 1963: Equal Pay Act passed in the United States

 Former President John F. Kennedy backed amending the 1938 Fair Labor Standards Act—as part of his New Frontier Program—so that women could be paid the same wages as men performing the same job.
-This act aimed to put a stop to sex-based wage discrimination, though to this day, women earned 81.8 percent of what men earned in 2017, according to Catalyst, a global nonprofit.
+This act aimed to put a stop to sex-based wage discrimination, though to this day, women earned 81.5 percent of what men earned in 2019, according to Catalyst, a global nonprofit.
+Find out some more ways women still aren’t treated equally to men.

 1971: Reed v.
 Reed

 Up until the early 1970s, if a relative in the United States died, the job of administering the estate was automatically given to the male relative, not the female.
 Obviously, this created some major family friction.
 In Reed v.
 Reed, the Supreme Court ruled that this violated the Equal Protection Clause of the 14th Amendment, according to this ACLU summary.
-Note: this was the same year Ruth Bader Ginsberg established the Women’s Rights Project.
+Note: This was the same year Ruth Bader Ginsburg established the Women’s Rights Project.
+Learn some of the many ways Ruth Bader Ginsburg has made history.

 1973: Roe v.
 Wade